 Early detection of defects is extremely important not only for the manufacture of fuselage sections but also for parts for aircraft turbines.
-Turbine centre frames (TCF) are inspected based on similar principles of model-based optical assembly inspection.
+Turbine centre frames (TCFs) are inspected based on similar principles of model-based optical assembly inspection.
 Once they are fully assembled, the tapered TCFs with diameters of approximately 1.40 m are packed in containers and shipped to customers that install them in engines.
 Assembly errors are intolerable for such a safety-related part and must be prevented.

-Unlike assembly inspection in aircraft manufacturing, Fraunhofer (see fig. 2.11) developed a manually guided inspection assistant.
-It makes a motorized handling system and an external reference measurement system unnecessary.
+Unlike assembly inspection in aircraft manufacturing, Fraunhofer developed a manually guided inspection assistant (Fig. 14) which makes a motorized handling system and an external reference measurement system unnecessary.
 The worker positions a C-shaped inspection system on rollers at an initial position above the TCF module so that it "looks" into the tapered TCF module above and below a bit.
-Based on the measuring principle of structured-light 3D scanning, fourteen cameras and two 3D sensor systems capture images and 3D measured data of the attached parts from different perspectives and compare them with the inspection data generated synthetically from CAD model data.
+Based on the measuring principle of structured-light 3D scanning, 14 cameras and two 3D sensor systems capture images and 3D measured data of the attached parts from different perspectives and compare them with the inspection data generated synthetically from CAD model data.
 Measured data acquisition lasts approximately five seconds, the evaluation another five seconds per position.
 Once the initial position has been completed, the worker rotates the TCF module in the inspection system to the next specified position and the procedure begins anew.
-An entire TCF has been inspected after approximately five minutes and twelve positions.
+After approximately five minutes and 12 positions an entire TCF has been inspected.

-Fig.2.11 Assistant for TCF module assembly inspection
+Figure 14.
+Assistant for TCF module assembly inspection

-The optical system verifies the presence, correctness and location of attached parts, e.g. connectors, the correct assembly of joints, and the correct assembly of bolted connections and lock wires.
+The optical system verifies the presence, correctness and location of attached parts, e.g. connectors, the correct assembly of joints, and the correct assembly of bolted connections and lockwires.
 More than 500 different parts are inspected per TCF module.
 Defects are usually hidden in the many specific details of the outwardly virtually axisymmetric part and some are hard to detect in a visual inspection.
 The inspection system detects them reliably, though.
-The test report shows the worker at a glance whether and, if so, where rework is still required (see fig. 2.12 and 2.13).
+The test report shows the worker at a glance whether what and, if so, where rework is still required (Fig. 15 and 16).

-Fig.2.12 Inspection and test result: correct assembly
+Figure 15.
+Inspection and test result: correct assembly

-Fig.2.13 Inspection and test result: faulty assembly
+Figure 16.
+Inspection and test result: faulty assembly